JonathanSemelak/D-clust/README.md

 # DIHE-clust

-This python code helps to analyze the conformational landscape of a certain molecule by extracting the dihedrals angles obtained from a molecular dynamics (MD) trajectory.
+## Welcome to the D-clust Python Script!

-Its purpose is mainly related with automatization of data extraction and data analysis, using other libraries.
+This tool will help use to extract temporal courses of dihedral angles from your trajectory file and to analize them with the DADApy library.

-It reads .xyz and .netcdf files, and uses sklearn and DADApy to analize the data.
+It's pretty much an automatization tool that follows the DADApy official tutorial, but it makes it easier for AMBER users.